bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumNumberOfConnectedRUs_04WFhKT_r5UgPl35B9Wrbd/Documentation.md

-Indicates the maximum number of Remote Units (RUs) which can be connected to the Master Unit.
+Indicates the maximum number of remote units (RUs) which can be connected to the master unit.